 Can customers analyze, track, and report on the DDoS attacks they’re experiencing and offload the logs to their SIEM or log collectors?

-We have a web-based customer portal that provides all of this functionality.
+Yes, we have a web-based customer portal that provides all of this functionality, as any cloud-based DDoS protection provider should.

 How much time does it take to onboard an organization in your cloud DDoS protection service to ensure that the proper defenses are in place, tested, and ready to engage?